Tony Nieva: As organizer

 Nieva headed the union at the Manila Bulletin for two terms and helped workers in other media organizations form their own union.
 He led the National Press Club of the Philippines as president for two terms and organized "Save the Press" marches in Manila in a campaign for press freedom in the Philippines.

 In 1972, when he learned that martial law had been declared, he ran to the National Press Club building to warn its officers Antonio Zumel and Eddie Monteclaro, so they could escape the first wave of arrests.

 In 1983, Nieva was arrested and detained for his work as a union organizer following a military raid on his home in Malate, Manila.

 As president of the National Press Club from 1984 to 1986, the organization's office became "a refuge and haven for harassed journalists who needed protection from the dictatorship."
 Under his leadership, the National Press Club, with the Women's Committee to Protect Writers, published the two-volume The Philippine Press Under Siege, which collected essays by journalists who were threatened or detained during the rule of Marcos.

 In 1986, he helped organize the People's Movement for Press Freedom.
 He continued his work as organizer even after Marcos had fled the Philippines in 1986.
 He founded and headed the National Union of Journalists of the Philippines and helped establish the Kapisanan ng mga Manggagawa sa Media ng Pilipinas, an organization for media workers and practitioners.

 From 1995 up to his death, he was secretary general of the International Organization of Journalists based in Prague, Czech Republic.
 He died of natural causes in Prague on October 13, 1997.

 Campaign for the release of publisher Joe Burgos

-Nieva led a campaign for the release of publisher Jose "Joe" G. Burgos Jr. and other journalists from the independent newspaper We Forum.
+Nieva led a campaign for the release of publisher Jose "Joe" Burgos Jr. and other journalists from the independent newspaper We Forum.
 We Forum, which published articles critical of the government, was raided and shut down in December 1982.
 The Supreme Court of the Philippines, in what was considered a "landmark decision," overturned the Philippine government's case against Burgos and declared the raid on We Forum and the arrest of its journalists illegal.